InterQnet: A Heterogeneous Full-Stack Approach to Co-designing Scalable Quantum Networks: Integration

 \subsection{Summary of Accomplishments and Open Challenges}

-Integration efforts on ARQNET have demonstrated feasibility across multiple layers.
+Current integration efforts on ARQNET lay the foundation for the final InterQnet-Achieve demonstration.
+The ARQNET topology imposes a real constraint on our design because fiber links connecting the laboratories hosting heterogeneous devices and the integrated BSM and QFC have only two fiber strands; thus the coexistence of quantum and classical traffic will be unavoidable.
 Coexistence studies showed that entanglement can be maintained alongside classical traffic, supported by an empirical model of Raman scattering and validated experimentally over deployed fiber.
 Polarization stabilization experiments using machine learning demonstrated that quantum channels can be predicted from classical control channels, with the potential to reduce the number of wavelengths needed for robust operation under dynamic conditions.
-A prototype quantum network orchestrator was also developed, implementing the three-plane abstraction with serial drivers for device control and gRPC-based coordination.
+While the final heterogeneous devices in our testbed will rely on time-bin encoded photons, having polarization stabilization can improve entanglement rates.
+A prototype quantum network orchestrator was also developed, implementing centralized control with serial drivers for device control and gRPC-based coordination.

-Challenges remain in extending coexistence studies to more traffic patterns and longer spans, demonstrating polarization stability over extended timescales, and scaling the orchestrator to manage heterogeneous entanglement across superconducting, erbium, and ytterbium platforms.
-These integration efforts complement the error management strategies of \Cref{sec:qec} and the architectural analysis of \Cref{sec:net-arch}, advancing InterQnet toward its goals of heterogeneous demonstrations (Achieve) and guiding scalable design principles (Scale).
+Challenges remain in extending coexistence studies to more traffic patterns and longer spans and demonstrating polarization stability over extended timescales.
+Data collected in ARQNET experiments can be used to validate SeQUeNCe models, as we have already shown in~\cite{Singal:24}.
+Scaling the orchestrator to manage heterogeneous entanglement across superconducting, erbium, and ytterbium platforms will require continuous development and integration of the software framework.
+Our current prototype provided valuable information on the engineering challenges of deploying a centralized controller and agents distributed across an institutional LAN composed of multiple security domains (i.e., firewalls).
+More work is required on improving our abstractions toward integration of the orchestrator with the local control systems of our heterogeneous qubit platforms.

+These integration efforts complement the error management strategies of \Cref{sec:qec} and the architectural analysis of \Cref{sec:net-arch} by providing real data to inform the models, advancing InterQnet toward its goals of heterogeneous demonstrations (Achieve) and guiding scalable design principles (Scale).
+The minimal configuration for InterQnet-Achieve considers a single-repeater link, with the Yb atom platform acting as the repeater and \Erppp\ and superconducting devices acting as end nodes (see path $\mu$Wave--Yb--Er in \Cref{fig:triangle-qnet}).
+Each elementary link will have a mid-station containing QFC devices and the BSM.
+Entanglement swapping at the Yb repeater will distribute entanglement between the end nodes.
+Future extensions of InterQnet-Achieve will pursue demonstrations of the entanglement distillation protocol presented in~\Cref{sec:qec-dual-species}.